We're here to help

 • If your claim falls outside of your level of cover (including any geographic limits)

-• If there’s an obvious wording exclusion or specific clause or endorsement (like an underinsurance clause) that would limit your cover.
+• If there’s an obvious wording exclusion, or specific conditions or amendments (like an underinsurance clause) that would limit your cover.

 Your insurer also needs to check at this stage whether you’re dealing with a precautionary notification (just a disgruntled client) or an actual, proper, written allegation.